chasmani/piecewise-regression/README.md

     pip install breakpoint-regression

-The package is supported on Python 3.X and above.
+The package is supported on Python 3.7 and above.

 ## How To Use

 The package requires some x and y data to fit.
-You also need to tell it how many breakpoints you want to fit, and starting guesses for those breakpoints.
+You also need to tell it how many breakpoints you want, and starting guesses for those breakpoints.

 The package includes tools for summarising the fitted model and plotting.

 	import breakpoint_regression
 	import matplotlib.pyplot as plt
+	import numpy as np

 	# Generate some test data with 1 breakpoint
 	alpha_1 = -4